Since I started working, I’ve always dreaded the day my aunt (who is

 practically my mother at this point) dies at the background of my

-three deaths in quick succession in my family, I think I’m ready for
+after three deaths in quick succession in my family, I think I’m

-that mentally.
-But the sheer exhaustion I’ll get from doing
+ready for that mentally.
+But the sheer exhaustion I’ll get from

 Also, the keeping up of apperances for visitors, a lot of which are

-for sure I’ll still have to go to work because how the hell am I going
+🤣 And for sure I’ll still have to go to work because how the hell

-through this entire processs.
-Really when I think about it, the proper
+okay through this entire processs.
+Really when I think about it, the

-grieving time I’ll have is when everyone has already moved on.
-And
+proper grieving time I’ll have is when everyone has already moved

-even then I’ll have to be prepared for when people say shit like
+on.
+And even then I’ll have to be prepared for when people say shit

 bitch I haven’t even got the chance to hold it yet, leave me